What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 • Your case has been mishandled or progress has taken too long

-• You have been told your claim is not worthwhile pursuing
+• You have been told your claim is not worth pursuing

 • You are not happy with the amount of compensation you have been told you will receive

-• Your solicitor has settled your case on a lower amount of compensation that you feel you deserve
+• Your solicitor has settled your case for a lower amount of compensation that you feel you deserve

 For more information on how you can switch solicitors, take a look at our dedicated page.